 - Validity period must be 3 months longer than the validity period of intended stay.

-- Third-country citizens applying for temporary residence in Croatia for the very first time must now provide a criminal background check from their country of nationality.
+- Third-country citizens applying for temporary residence in Croatia for the very first time must now provide a criminal background check and certificate on the length of stay from their country of nationality.
 This requirement went into effect January 1, 2021.

 - Health insurance